Representation Uncertainty in Self-Supervised Learning as Variational Inference: Preliminary

-Fig.~\ref{fig:graphical_model} shows a graphical model for multimodal variational inference, where $\mathbb{X}=\{x_{i}\}^{M}_{i=1}$ is a set of multimodal observations $x_{i}$, $z$ is a latent variable of the observations, and $M$ is the number of modalities, which correspond to the types of data augmentation in this paper.
-In the context of SSL, $\mathbb{X}$ can be regarded as augmented images from stochastic generative processes.
-The objective of the variational inference problem is to find a parameterized variational distribution $\varmodel$ that minimizes the Kullback-Leibler divergence between the posterior $p(z|\mathbb{X})$:
+Fig.~\ref{fig:graphical_model} shows a graphical model for multimodal generative models, where $\mathcal{D}$ indicates a dataset, $\mathbb{X}=\{x_{i}\}^{M}_{i=1}$ is a set of multimodal observations $x_{i}$, $z$ is a latent variable of the observations, $\theta$ is a deterministic parameter of the generative model $\gendist$, and $M$ is the number of modalities corresponding to the data augmentation types in this paper\footnotemark[1].
+In the SSL context, $\mathbb{X}$ can be regarded as augmented images from stochastic generative processes.

-Generally, this optimization problem is solved using a variational autoencoding scheme, involving a parameterized generative model $\genmodel$.
-The posterior is formulated with the generative model and Bayes' theorem as follows: